Fantastic savings available this April! Don't forget to check out our latest offers.

-UK tyre law necessitates that in order to be legal a tyre must comply with a number of requirements.
-Ranging from what the manufacturer must be responsible for such as relevant sidewall markings and what the motorist is responsible for, including selecting the correct fitment and maintaining the tyre condition.
+UK tyre law dictates that in order to be legal a tyre must comply with a number of requirements.
+These range from what the manufacturer must be responsible for, such as relevant sidewall markings, and what the motorist is responsible for, including selecting the correct fitment and maintaining the tyre condition.

-Official guidelines recommend that tyres should be checked on a weekly basis for: tread depth; tread condition; inflation pressure; tread/sidewall damage; signs of irregular wear.
+Official guidelines recommend that tyres should be checked on a weekly basis for tread depth, tread condition, inflation pressure, tread or sidewall damage and signs of irregular wear.
 If in doubt seek the advice of a trained tyre expert who will be able to determine the suitability of the tyre for further use.
-If you drive on damaged or worn tyres you are at risk of both invalidating your car insurance policy, incurring a hefty fine and penalty points and endangering those around you.
+If you drive on damaged or worn tyres, you are at risk of invalidating your car insurance policy, incurring a hefty fine and/or penalty points and endangering those around you.

-Drivers must not have radial tyres on the front wheels and cross ply tyres on the rear wheels; it is also illegal to have a cross ply tyre on one side with a radial on the other.
-All steerable axles must be fitted with tyres of the same construction, as must all driven axles that are not steerable.
-An axle includes two stub axles that form a pair.
+Drivers must not have radial tyres on the front wheels and cross ply tyres on the rear wheels.
+It is also illegal to have a cross ply tyre on one side of an axle with a radial on the other.

-All tyres must have a service description i.e. load and speed index.
-If the vehicle was to operate outside the service description indicated on the sidewall, for instance at a higher speed or carrying more weight than the limit then the tyres would be deemed to be unsuitable for the use, and a prosecution would follow.
+All tyres must have a service description, i.e. a load index and a speed rating.
+If the vehicle operates outside the service description indicated on the sidewall, for instance at a higher speed than permitted by the rating or carrying more weight than the stated limit, then the tyres would be deemed to be unsuitable for the use and a prosecution would follow.

-A cut in excess of 25mm or 10% of the section width of the tyre , whichever is greater, measured in any direction on the outside of the tyre and deep enough to reach the ply or cord would deem the tyre illegal.
+A cut in excess of 25mm or 10% of the section width of the tyre , whichever is greater, measured in any direction on the outside of the tyre and deep enough to reach the ply or cord, would make the tyre illegal.

-The legal minimum tread depth for cars and light trailers, including caravans up to 3,500kgs gross vehicle weight, and/or eight seater passenger vehicles is a minimum of 1.6mm.
+The legal minimum tyre tread depth for cars, vans, eight-seater vehicles and light trailers, including caravans up to 3,500kgs in gross vehicle weight, is 1.6mm.
 This 1.6mm should be in a continuous band throughout the central three-quarters of the tread width, throughout the whole of the circumference.

-Any vehicle with a gross vehicle weight or gross train weight over 3,500kgs or a motorcycle above 50cc must either ensure the grooves of the tread pattern have a depth of a least 1 mm throughout a continuous band measuring at least three-quarters of the breadth of the tread and round the entire outer circumference of the tyre.
-Or if the grooves of the original tread pattern of the tyre do not extend beyond three-quarters of the breadth of the tread (this is common with motorcycle tyres) any groove of the original pattern must have a minimum depth of at least one millimetre.
+Any vehicle with a gross vehicle weight or gross train weight over 3,500kgs or a motorcycle above 50cc, must have tyres in which the grooves of the tread pattern have a depth of a least 1 mm throughout a continuous band measuring at least three-quarters of the breadth of the tread and round the entire outer circumference of the tyre.
+If the grooves of the original tread pattern of the tyre do not extend beyond three-quarters of the breadth of the tread (this is common with motorcycle tyres) any groove of the original pattern must have a minimum depth of at least one millimetre.

 Re-grooved tyres are illegal on any passenger car or utility vehicle below 3,500 kilograms gross vehicle weight.

-- Ensure all tyres are correctly inflated for the load you will be carrying and check your psi settings regularly throughout extended trips.
+Ensure all tyres are correctly inflated for the load you will be carrying and check your pressure settings regularly throughout extended trips.

-- Avoid sidewall impact where possible, if you do knock the sidewall make sure to check the tyre for signs of damage
+Avoid sidewall impact wherever possible.
+If you do knock the sidewall, always check every tyre for signs of damage.

-- If you are driving throughout southern Europe during the summer make sure to stop for rest periods to allow your caravan or motorhome tyres or cool.
+If you are driving throughout southern Europe during the summer, stop for rest periods to allow your caravan or motorhome tyres or cool.
 This will help to prevent damage and disintegration caused by running at high temperatures.